nf-core/metatdenovo/docs/output.md

 #### EUKulele

-[EUKulele](https://github.com/AlexanderLabWHOI/EUKulele) will perform an analysis to assign a taxonomy to the ORFs
+[EUKulele](https://github.com/AlexanderLabWHOI/EUKulele) will perform an analysis to assign taxonomy to the ORFs.
+A number of databases are supported: MMETSP, PhyloDB and GTDB.
+GTDB currently only works as a user provided database, i.e. data must be downloaded before running nf-core/metatdenovo.

 <details markdown="1">
 <summary>Output files</summary>